colscott/a-wc-form/packages/json-schema/README.md

 Generates form controls, and optionally form layout, from [JSON Schema](https://json-schema.org/) data.

-Extends a-wc-form-binder to use a [JSON Schema](https://json-schema.org/) to automatically create form controls based on the schema data types.
+Extends [a-wc-form-binder](https://github.com/colscott/a-wc-form/tree/master/packages/binder) to use a [JSON Schema](https://json-schema.org/) to automatically create form controls based on the schema data types.
 Validation defined in the JSON schema is also applied to the form controls.
-Layout can be provided which is a set of instructions on how a-wc-form-json-schema should layout the form.
+([a-wc-form-layout](https://github.com/colscott/a-wc-form/tree/master/packages/layout)) can be provided which is a set of instructions on how a-wc-form-json-schema should layout the form.
 Or you can create the form with normal HTML.
 Controls used for JSON schema data types can be customized.

 ## Usage